Public Transit Improvements

 This table summarizes estimates of transit elasticities.
 These values can be used to predict how price and service changes are likely to affect transit ridership and travel behavior.

 Commuter Financial Incentives, in which employers subsidize transit passes, can provide the equivalent to fare reductions to commuters.
 A combination of transit improvements (fare reductions, service improvements, service expansion), Transit Encouragement programs, and complementary TDM strategies can be particularly effective at increasing transit ridership.
-Commute Trip Reduction programs, Parking Pricing and Commuter Financial Incentives encourage transit commuting (Peng, Dueker, and Strathman, 1996).
+Commute Trip Reduction programs, Parking Pricing and Commuter Financial Incentives encourage transit commuting.
 Campus Transport Management that include discounted transit passes and service improvements have tripled transit ridership in some college communities.
 The Trip Reduction Tables indicate the reduction in commute trips that can be expected from various combinations of financial incentives for transit and ridesharing.
 The Transport Elasticities chapter provides additional information on the travel impacts of various price changes.

 Not all increased transit travel represents a reduction in automobile travel.
 A portion represents shifts from walking, cycling and ridesharing, or absolute increases in personal travel.
 On the other hand, some types of transit improvements lead to more Accessible land use, which reduces Automobile Dependency and per capita motor vehicle travel.
 As a result, residents of Transit Oriented Development tend to drive about 20% less than they would if they lived in conventional neighborhoods.
 Some studies indicate that this can leverage much greater reductions in vehicle travel than just the trips that shift from automobile to transit (Transit Evaluation).
 Of course, many factors influence how much a particular transit project affects land use and travel behavior.
 The Land Use Impacts chapter provides additional information on the travel impacts of various land use changes.